How to transform an environmentally unsustainable society into an environmentally sustainable one

 - stop or discourage littering/open dumping of solid waste on land, and in water bodies.

-- stop construction of structures, building or factories that add to the increasing wastes which existing factories discharge into air, water and land environments.
+- stop construction of structures, building or factories that encourages increasing discharge of waste into air, water and land environments.

 - launch a recycling program in order to conserve certain resources, and recycle and re-use others that are recyclable and reusable.

 - replace some high carbon-emitting factories and vehicles that use more fossil fuel, with those that use more electricity, and give off low- or zero-emission discharges.
-Note: replacement is a good option if there is sufficient funding to do it.
+Note: replacement could only be a good option if there is sufficient funding to do it.

 (3) Implement goals